G1OJS/wsjt_all/README.md

  - What's more meaningful, SNR or number of times a callsign is received over a time window?

 ## Outputs
+[**Note** I have just uploaded V1.4 with the addition of single all.txt file processing, and need to update the section below a little]

 After you run the program, you will find a 'plots' folder in which you will find plots like this:

 <img width="700" height="900" alt="3 573MHz-FT8 2025-08-09 2233 for 29 75 mins" src="https://github.com/user-attachments/assets/656d2b19-4ef9-41f8-9490-98db032a40c4" />